Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 4. When the weather changes four times before noon

-Sunshine.
-Rain.
-Wind.
-A brief return of sunshine, followed by something close to sleet.
+Sunshine turns to rain, then wind, then a brief return of sunshine, followed by something close to sleet.
 You dressed for Tuesday.
 It became something else.
 By the third change you are not angry, you are resigned, which in Finland is sometimes worse.
 Perkele is the word for that too.

 Helsinki snowfall, by Joel Willans